hokacci/timestamp/README.md

 If you are not familiar with command line tool, you can use web app version.
 [timestamp string converter](https://www.yhoka.com/app/timestamp-string-converter/) is implemented with Javascript.
-Note that there are some differences between them.
+Note that there are some differences between web version and command line version.

 ## Why Perl?